 The new building initially comprised the main room with office at the back, bathrooms and a very small kitchen.
 Some years later approval was gained to increase the size of the clubrooms and the present day side wing (allowing 25 tables), office, bar, kitchen, bathroom and foyer extensions were added.

 The club boasted many opportunities to play bridge throughout the week for all grades of player.
 In the early days there was Monday night (for juniors and beginners); Tuesday night (intermediates); Wednesday night (open); Thursday afternoon (which had up to 25 tables following the extensions) and Saturday afternoon when, after play finished, a flagon of sherry was produced!

 Over time changes have occurred as each committee has sought to keep the best interests of the club uppermost although the changes haven’t always been met with approval by all members.
 The Wednesday Open night has changed to an A grade Thursday night, and a Monday afternoon Open session was begun in the early 1980’s.
-The Junior and Intermediate sessions are still run on Monday and Tuesday nights.
+The Junior/Intermediate session is run on Tuesday night and Friendly Friday is run on Friday afternoons, open to all players.
 The Thursday afternoon session ceased in 2013 due to the declining numbers of tables.